 I love the gloves the Peruvian traffic policemen wear – it’s their flag if you didn’t catch it.

 But when you think about it, this is a huge waste of tax money.
 As you can see, often these traffic policemen are stationed at places with functioning traffic lights.
-But due to a combination of excessive traffic, inadequate infrastructure, and bad driving, these policemen are needed to maintain order and keep things moving.
+But due to a combination of excessive traffic, inadequate infrastructure, and bad driving, these policemen are needed to maintain order and keep things moving – a total waste of public spending.

 This is not a Peruvian phenomenon, by the way.
 I’ve seen it throughout Latin America.